Directory of Scholars

 Interests: Korean history, Ming-Chosŏn relations, Qing-Chosŏn relations, Korea-Japan relations, Korean state ideology in late Chosŏn

-Project: Imperial loyalism in pre-modern Japan, Korean foreign policy during the seventeenth century, proto-nationalism in Korea and Japan
+Project: Scholarship and Reform under King Sŏnjo, the Mongol legacy in Ming-Chosŏn relations, Sino-centrism, Imperial loyalism in pre-modern Japan, Korean foreign policy during the seventeenth century, proto-nationalism in Korea and Japan

 Timothy Clifford